 - County paramedics provide emergency medical care and treatment under the direction and license of the South Western Ontario Base Hospital Program, located at London Health Sciences.
 Perth County Paramedic’s Medical Director is Dr. Don Eby who is located in Owen Sound.

 - Our Primary Care paramedics provide our patients with symptom relief through the use of 7 drugs (epinephrine, nitroglycerin, ASA, glucagon, ventolin, benadryl and gravol) and provide patient cardiac monitoring and defibrillation through the use of a defibrillator.

 - Perth County paramedics are also certified in Intravenous therapy and 12 lead ECG acquisitions (the ability to diagnose certain heart attacks in the field).

-- Construction of new Heaquarters / EMS station in Stratford
+- Construction of new Heaquarters / Paramedic Services station in Stratford

 - Introductions of STEMI bypass system (taking heart attach victims straight to cardiac hospitals in Kitchener or London)

 National EMS Stem Cell Challenge